 (b) order that a suitable person other than the child’s existing guardian is to be the child’s guardian for purposes of Division 4; or

-(c) commit the child to the care of the Department under the Child Welfare Act 1947.
+(c) if the Court finds that the child is in need of protection as defined in section 28(2) of the Children and Community Services Act 2004, make a protection order (time-limited) or protection order (until 18) under that Act in respect of the child;

+(3) If the Court makes an order referred to in subsection (2)(c), the Court has, in relation to that order, the powers conferred on the Children’s Court by the Children and Community Services Act 2004.

+[Section 36 amended by No. 34 of 2004 s.
+251.]

 Division 6 — Prospective adoptive parents

-37. Duty of Director-General as to information about adoptive parenthood
+37. Duty of CEO as to information about adoptive parenthood

-(1) The Director-General is to provide persons contemplating adoptive parenthood with oral and written information about, and counselling in relation to, adoption.
+(1) The CEO is to provide persons contemplating adoptive parenthood with oral and written information about, and counselling in relation to, adoption.

-(2) Subsection (1) does not apply to a step-parent or carer of a child who is thinking about adopting the child, but if requested, the Director-General is to provide such a person with oral and written information about, and counselling in relation to, adoption.
+(2) Subsection (1) does not apply to a step-parent or carer of a child who is thinking about adopting the child, but if requested, the CEO is to provide such a person with oral and written information about, and counselling in relation to, adoption.

-(3) Despite subsection (1), the Director-General does not have to provide a person who is already an adoptive parent and who is contemplating adoptive parenthood for a second or subsequent time with oral information about, and counselling in relation to, adoption unless the person chooses to be provided with such information and counselling.
+(3) Despite subsection (1), the CEO does not have to provide a person who is already an adoptive parent and who is contemplating adoptive parenthood for a second or subsequent time with oral information about, and counselling in relation to, adoption unless the person chooses to be provided with such information and counselling.

 [Section 37 amended by No. 8 of 2003 s.
-22.]
+22; No. 34 of 2004 s.
+251.]

 38. Application to be a prospective adoptive parent

-(1) A person who wishes to adopt a child under this Act, in a Convention country or in an overseas jurisdiction is to apply to the Director-General to be assessed for suitability for adoptive parenthood.
+(1) A person who wishes to adopt a child under this Act, in a Convention country or in an overseas jurisdiction is to apply to the CEO to be assessed for suitability for adoptive parenthood.

 (2) An application under subsection (1) may be made by one person, or by 2 persons jointly.

-(3) An application under subsection (1) is to be in a form that is approved by the Director-General and made at a time and in a manner prescribed by regulation.
+(3) An application under subsection (1) is to be in a form that is approved by the CEO and made at a time and in a manner prescribed by regulation.

 (4) This section does not apply to a step-parent or carer of a child who wishes to adopt the child.

 [Section 38 amended by No. 7 of 1999 s.
-5 and 9.]
+5 and 9; No. 34 of 2004 s.
+251.]

 39. Criteria for application